mattischrome/console-blog/content/posts/album-digest-may-2016/index.md

 - Parquet Courts
 - Sixteen
 title: Album Digest, May 2016
-heroImage: ../../assets/images/defaultHero.jpg
-description: Album Digest May 2016 features the work of four bands or artists that I have reviewed in previous
 ---
 Album Digest May 2016 features the work of four bands or artists that I have reviewed in previous album digests.
 I also own (or will own) all of these albums on vinyl, so it's handy that I've recently bought myself a record player!